ahmdsabbir/code-shambles/README.md

-# Collapsit: Master the Art of Collapsing (and Un-Collapsing)
+# Code Shambles: Operate on your code like a true pirate surgeon!
-Ever felt like your code file looks like a messy open suitcase, with functions spilling out everywhere?
-Fear no more! **Collapsit** is here to clean up your code jungle by folding all your top-level functions and class methods into neat little origami cranes. 🚀
+Ever felt like your code file looks like Luffy's backpack—messy, chaotic, and with functions spilling out like a nakama party gone wild?
+Fear no more!
+Code Shambles is here to bring Trafalgar Law-level order to your coding chaos, folding all your functions and class methods into neat little origami cranes. 🗺️⚓ Sail smoothly through your code jungle! 🚀

+And Yes, it is a One Piece reference.
+We all like Tra-guy!

 ## ✨ Features
 - **📜 Collapse All Functions:** Turn your spaghetti code into a clean sheet.